UPDATE: The Crisis in Darfur – Researching the Legal Issues

 Al-Bashir was also charged with two counts of war crimes in violation of the Rome Statute:

-The ICC has issued two additional arrest warrants in the Darfur investigation: one against Ahmad Muhammad Harun “Ahmad Harun”, the former Minister of State for the Interior, and one against Ali Muhammad Ali Abd-Al-Rahman “Ali Kushayb,” the alleged leader of the Janjaweed.
-Ahmad Harun and Ali Kushayb were both charged with 51 counts each of war crimes and crimes against humanity in violation of the Rome Statute.
-Updates to this case are regularly posted by the ICC.
-Ahmad Harun and Ali Kushayb remain at large.
+The ICC has issued three additional arrest warrants in the Darfur investigation: against Ahmad Muhammad Harun “Ahmad Harun”, the former Minister of State for the Interior, Ali Muhammad Ali Abd-Al-Rahman “Ali Kushayb,” the alleged leader of the Janjaweed, and Adbel Raheem Muhammad Hussein, the former Minister of the Interior.

 The U.N.
 International Commission of Inquiry in Darfur 2005 report made the following factual finding on violence against women in Darfur: